ARMmbed/mbed-os-tools/README.md

 If set to `'+'`, the mocked platform is enabled.
 If `'-'`, the mocked platform is disabled.

+## Logging

+Mbed LS uses the python `logging` module for all of its logging needs.
+Mbed LS uses the logger `"mbedls"` as its root, and all other loggers start with `"mbedls."`.
+Configuring the python root logger automatically redirects all of the logging done by Mbed LS to the configured endpoint.
+When using the python API, configure logging, such as by calling `logging.basicConfig()`.

 # Testing

 The `/test` directory contains all tests.
 You can run the tests with the following command: